 In November 2014, MASB issued the final version of MFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces MFRS 139 Financial Instruments: Recognition and Measurement and all previous versions of MFRS 9.
 The standard introduces new requirements for classification and measurement, impairment and hedge accounting.
 MFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
-The adoption of MFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but should have no impact on the classification and measurement of the Group's financial liabilities.
-Impairment allowances of the Group and the Bank will be affected with the adoption of expected loss model under MFRS 9.
+The adoption of MFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but should have no impact on the classification and measurement of the adoption of expected loss model under MFRS 9.
+The Group is currently assessing the impact of MFRS 9 and plans to adopt the new standard on the required effective date.